j3soon/Allegro5OOPTemplate/README.md

 - Cannot find resource files

   You should drag your resource files into your project folder.

+- Redefinition of ...

+  You need to keep only one `main` function in one project, for example you may have both `task_1_ans.c` and `task_2_ans.c` in your project.
+You should only keep one.

+  Or you might accidentally edit the Allgero5 library header, re-installing the library may help.

 - When reopen the project, all settings are gone.